-Whether you are building a new department from the ground up or re-setting goals for an established PMO, it is always best to begin from a fundamental and foundational point of view when establishing the department’s goals and objectives.
+For PMO Goals, whether you are building a new department from the ground up or re-setting goals for an established PMO, it is always best to begin from a fundamental and foundational point of view when establishing the department’s goals and objectives.
 Just ask yourself, what are your stakeholders expecting, and how can we set goals that are easy to understand and will set a solid course for success.
 What is the business trying to achieve from a strategic point of view, and how can I best support those objectives?
 Below are a simple set of suggested goals to get you going, that focuses on mainly the foundational items expected within a PMO that you can later build upon once these are met.
+So, what is a PMO foundation and how do you set PMO goals?

 - Project methodologies are defined, understood and consistently used to execute strategic initiatives.